5 Huge Snacking Trends (2023)

 The company’s cofounder Dave Anderson also helped develop meatless beef products for the vegan unicorn company Beyond Meat.

 The company has doubled down on its branding and website during the pandemic.
 It is also among nine companies chosen for the inaugural 2021 Snack Futures Colab startup accelerator, earning it $20,000 and mentorship from Mondelez International.

 New York-based SnackMagic was a direct result of the pandemic.

-Searches for DTC cereal company Magic Spoon are up 280% in the two years since its founding.
+Searches for DTC cereal company Magic Spoon are up 2,050% in 5 years.